Peter Schweizer to Newsmax: TikTok Law Not a Matter of Free Speech

-The congressional push calling for TikTok to move away from its parent company and connections with the Chinese Communist Party is not a free speech issue, but a "reasonable" matter because a Chinese-backed company can't control it as a media outlet, investigative author Peter Schweizer said on Newsmax Sunday.
+The congressional push calling for TikTok to move away from its parent company and connections with the Chinese Communist Party is not a free speech issue, but a "reasonable" matter because a Chinese-backed company can't control it as a media outlet, investigative author Peter Schweizer told Newsmax on Sunday.

 "It's not just a question of privacy and the transference of information," Schweizer, the author of the best-seller "Blood Money: Why the Powerful Turn a Blind Eye While China Kills Americans," told Newsmax's "Sunday Agenda."
 "This company Bytedance is joined at the hip with the Chinese state.
 They do joint research on artificial intelligence with the Ministry of State Security, which is their intelligence apparatus."